Flexible Model Aggregation for Quantile Regression: Background

 The constrained approach \eqref{eq:multi_qr_constraints} has the advantage that the constraints offer a form of regularization and for this reason, may help improve accuracy over post hoc techniques.
 It has the disadvantage of increasing the computational burden (depending on the nature of the model class $\Gcal$, these constraints can actually be highly nontrivial to incorporate), and of only ensuring noncrossing over some prespecified finite set $\nocrossx$.
 By comparison, the post hoc approach \eqref{eq:post_hoc} is computationally trivial (in the case of sorting \eqref{eq:sort} and isotonic projection \eqref{eq:iso_proj}), and by construction, ensures noncrossing at each $x \in \Xcal$.

 Moreover, the post hoc approach is simple enough that it is possible to prove some general guarantees about its effect.
-The following is a transcription of some results along these lines from the literature.
+The following is a transcription of some important results along these lines from the literature, for sorting and isotonic projection.

 \begin{proposition}[\citealt{chernozhukov2010quantile, robertson1998order}] Let $\Tcal \subseteq [0,1]$ be an arbitrary finite set, and denote by

 an arbitrary true and estimated conditional quantile function at a point $x$ (that is, $g^*(x)$ and \smash{$\hat{g}(x)$} are arbitary vectors in $\iso^m$ and $\R^m$, respectively, where $m = |\Tcal|$).
 Then the following holds for the post-adjusted estimate \smash{$\tilde{g}(x)$} in \eqref{eq:post_hoc}.